abhinav14kr/data-analytics/README.md

 # 📊 Data Analytics & Web Scraping Projects

-A collection of projects focused on **data analytics, web scraping, and visualization** using Python and MySQL-Tableau.
+A collection of projects focused on **data analytics, web scraping, and visualization** using combination of Python libraries, MySQL database and Tableau business intelligence software.

 ## 📂 Projects